BrickBot/VisualNQC/README.md

 This has personally been one of the more intriguing software finds for the RCX.

-Only one release and version of the source code were posted to the original [SourceForge project site](http://funsoftware.sourceforge.net/).
+On the original SourceForge project website <http://funsoftware.sourceforge.net/>, only one release and one version of the source code were posted.
-Over the intervening period before republishing here, I have updated the project follows, but these updates never saw any action upstream.
-The earliest patches were posted to SourceForge [here](https://sourceforge.net/p/funsoftware/patches/1/).

 This software was originally created by students at the [University of New South Wales School of Computer Science and Engineering](http://www.cse.unsw.edu.au/).